EvanHuang7/ai-tools/README.md

     - Docker publishes port with `80:8080`, so that Docker maps VM’s `default http port 80` to `frontend` service container’s port `8080`.
     - As a result, Docker handles **forwarding** traffic from VM’s default port 80 → `frontend` service container’s port 8080.
   - The step of users access `frontend` app

     - In internet, all app users access VM by entering VM's public external IP with `http port 80` by default (eg. `http://172.18.0.2`).
     - The app user's request to VM's port 80 will be forwarded by Docker to `frontend` service container’s port `8080`.
     - The `frontend` service container’s port `8080` is running `frontend` app, so user can acceess the running `frontend` app now.
     - Requirment: The firwall of VPC network that VM lives in allows inbound traffic on http port 80
     - Requirment: No other service conflicts on port 80 on the VM

+52. The network routing between frontend app and backend apps

+TODO: 🚨 Test it, It seems like we don't need to publish the external port for and backend service in `docker-compose` and `docker-swarm` file, but still need to sepeficy the port in `nginx.conf` file because backend app in container are still listening to thesee ports.

+- We set `proxy_pass` in the `nginx.conf` file. `Nginx` forward frontend app's traffic to the destination we specify
+  - set `proxy_pass http://go-backend:8000/`, to forward all `/api/go/` api calls to the `8000` port of `go-backend`.
+  - `go-backend` is **Docker service name**, and containers can communicate using the service name as the hostname in **Docker Compose** and **Docker Swarm** (Swarm extends this across multiple nodes).
+  - **Docker DNS** resolves Docker service name to the container's internal IP on the shared network.
+  - The api call request is sent over Docker’s virtual network from `frontend` service container to `go-backend` service container.
+  - `go-backend` app running inside `go-backend` service container is listening on `0.0.0.0:8000`, so it accepts the request.
+  - Note: if `go-backend` app is not set to listen on all network interfaces, `0.0.0.0`, app will reject the request.
+  - Note: We should use `http://docker service name:port/` instead of `http://localhost:8000/` because frontend app is running on different containers from all other backend apps.
+  - Same thing for `proxy_pass http://node-backend:3000/`
+  - Same thing for `proxy_pass http://python-backend:8088/`

 ## <a name="deploy-app-in-gke">☁️ No-Free: Deploy App as K8s Cluster in GKE (GCP)</a>